maxim-mat/cvor1/README.md

 	data - raw and processed data
 	predict.py - object detection on single image video.py - object detection on video
-	report, report_pdf - notebook and html files for report requirements.txt - required packages to run
+	report, report_pdf, report_summary - notebook and html files for report and a summarized version requirements.txt - required packages to run
 	Segmented_Videos.zip - results of object detection on all videos + videos with detected objects yolov5_ws - workspace for yolo5 implementation we used